Aligned-Design/aligned_postd_1125/docs/UX_IMPROVEMENTS_IMPLEMENTATION.md

 const ERROR_EXPLANATIONS = {
   permission_denied: {
     title: "Permission Denied",
-    description: "You declined to grant permissions to Aligned AI.",
+    description: "You declined to grant permissions to POSTD.",
     solution: "Click 'Retry' and make sure to accept all required permissions...", },
   token_expired: {...},